Merluccius polli: Habitat and biology

 Merluccius polli is a bathydemersal species that, in the northern part of its range, occurs on the continental shelf and upper continental slope.
 Females reach sexual maturity when they reach a length of around 44 cm and spawning occurs in the autumn.
 The most successful recruitment happens between temperatures of 8–11 °C. It feeds mainly on small fish but its diet also includes squid and free swimming crustaceans.
-It occurs at depths between 50-910m, although it normally remains between 50–550 m.
+It occurs at depths between 50-910m, although it normally remains between 50 and 550 m.
 The mean size of individual fish increases with increasing depths.

 Subspecies

 Two subspecies have been proposed for M. polli: